alex040428/Final_Project_Geol0069/README.md

 ### Accuracy Comparison

-Because K-means is unsupervised, the raw cluster IDs were not evaluated directly.
+The raw cluster IDs of k-means were not evaluated directly.
 Instead, the clusters were matched to the five WorldCover-derived reference classes before calculating agreement metrics.
 This avoids treating arbitrary cluster numbers as fixed land-cover labels.

 | Model | Overall accuracy | Cohen's kappa |
 |---|---:|---:|